fbpx Master courses for architecture, urbanism, and landscape architecture - Spring 2025 | The Oslo School of Architecture and Design

 Course content:

-The seminar introduces advancements in digitalization, computation and machine learning technologies relevant to design practices.
-Looking beyond the immediate sphere of the creative disciplines, “Decoding” aims to demystify and open discussion, opportunities and development pathways for computation and Machine Learning (ML) technologies at a pivotal moment in the design fields.
+This course is designed to explore the rapidly evolving field of generative artificial intelligence (AI).
+As a foundation the course introduces advancements in digitalization, computation and AI technologies relevant to design practices.
+Looking beyond the immediate sphere of the creative disciplines, “Decoding” aims to demystify and open discussions, opportunities and development pathways for computation and AI technologies at a pivotal moment in the design fields.

-The course is built up around a series of lectures, both live and recorded.
+The course is built up around a series of lectures, both live and recorded – facilitating participation in critical discussions regarding pathways to practice.

 Weekly group and/or individual assignments will be connected to lectures either in retrospective or a preparational context.